 ## Menstrual Phase When menstruation begins, PMS symptoms tend to decrease, although cramping in the abdomen, lower back, and upper thighs can actually increase.
 This is when we transition into that ‘time of the month’ and your body feels like it’s returning to normal.
 Body temperature reduces, water retention starts to pass, energy begins to return, performance increases, fatigability reduces, and insulin sensitivity starts to increase again - good news for carb lovers!
 As the follicular phase approaches again, exercise intensity will naturally tend to increase.

 With knowledge comes power.
 Learning what’s happening with your body’s hormones throughout our cycle gives us girls the ability to take advantage of certain times to train at certain intensities.
 The ovulation phase is the best time to train with the highest intensity (albeit it's a small window of opportunity lasting only a day or two), whilst the luteal phase is the worst time to try and train at max intensity, and lower intensity forms of training may suit you better.
 The luteal phase is also the time to be sceptical of your scale readings and body measurements, as this is the time you're likely to hold more water weight and bloat.
-It can be so disheartening feeling tight and strong one week, to watery and weak the next.
+It can be so disheartening to feel tight and strong one week, to watery and weak the next.
 Now that you know why this occurs, however, you can relax about the fluctuations on the scales, body measurements, progress pictures, and training performance you may experience - it’s all normal!
 Yes, it's all the joys of being a lady!

 - Biggs W and Demuth R. Premenstrual syndrome and premenstrual dysphoric disorder.
 American Family Physician 84: 918–24, 2011.